nightwatchjs/nightwatch-docs/guide/quickstarts/create-and-run-a-nightwatch-test.md

 ---
-title: Create and run a Nightwatch test
+title: Getting Started
-description: Learn how to create and run tests using Nightwatch
+description: Get started with Nightwatch and run your first end-to-end test.
 summary_image: https://nightwatchjs.org/img/banner.png
 ---

-<div class="page-header"><h2>Create and run a Nightwatch test</h2></div>
+<div class="page-header"><h1>Run Your First End-to-End Test</h1></div>

-In this quickstart, you will learn how to create and run your first Nightwatch test from scratch.
+Getting started with Nightwatch takes only a few short minutes.
+Here's how to be up and running with your first end-to-end test.

 ### Prerequisites
 Make sure [Node][1] is installed on the system.
 The version used for this tutorial is **v16.14.2**